evidence-dev/awesome-evidence/README.md

 - [**BuzzFeed Trending**](https://buzzfeed-trending.vikramoberoi.com/) ([Source](https://github.com/voberoi/buzzfeed-news-trending)) by Vikram Oberoi: Analysis of the top articles and reporters featured on Buzzfeed News until it closed in 2023.
 - [**Hacker News Insight**](https://hackernews-insight.vercel.app/) ([Source](https://github.com/hooopo/hackernews-insight)) by Hooopo: Analysis of trends on Hacker News, powered by TiDB, and Evidence.

+## Community Tools
+- [**Evidencecev-py**](https://github.com/AmunAnalytics/evidencedev-py) by Frank Boerman: A small python package to directly download datasets from evidence created reports.
+Supports header based authentication.
+Works by pulling in the underlying parquet files and loads them in a pandas dataframe for further processing.

 ## Datasource Plugins

 - [Google Sheets](https://github.com/evidence-dev/datasources/tree/main/gsheets) - Load a private or public google sheet into Evidence